XKCP/XKCP/README.markdown

 ## Acknowledgments

-- `genKAT.c` based on the SHA-3 contest's genKAT.c by NIST
+- `genKAT.c` based on the SHA-3 contest's genKAT.c by Larry Bassham, NIST
 - `brg_endian.h` by Brian Gladman
+- `timing.h` based on code by Doug Whiting
+- `SnP/KeccakF-1600/Sedach-AVX2/*` by Vladimir Sedach

 ## Notes for implementors of the draft FIPS 202 functions